U.S. manufacturing slowed in August in latest sign of economic weakness

 Economists had expected the index to show a slight gain for August, making the drop all the more surprising and leaving the index at its lowest level since January 2016.

-The manufacturing report follows several other indicators that have suggested economic weakness.
+Several other recent indicators have suggested economic weakness.
 On Wall Street, short-term bond yields now exceed the return offered by longer-term notes, a sign a recession could be coming.

 The institute’s survey is essentially a measure of business confidence.
-The latest figure echoed a University of Michigan survey released last week that showed consumer confidence experiencing its biggest drop since 2012.
+The latest figure echoed a University of Michigan survey released last week that showed the biggest drop in consumer confidence since 2012.

+The Federal Reserve has taken note of the economic softening.
+The central bank in July cut its benchmark interest rate for the first time in a decade, and it is expected to cut rates again when policymakers meet in two weeks.

 In a news release, the institute quoted several executives who attributed their anxieties to tariffs imposed on Chinese imports by the Trump administration.
 On Sunday, the United States placed a new 15% tariff on thousands of Chinese products, including some food and clothing items.